zammad/zammad-org/src/sr/documentation/use/basics/zammad-ui.md

 means if you don't know where you are, you can always go back to the dashboard, your overviews or an opened ticket, for example.

-Search and Notification Area
+Search and notification area
 : Includes the search where you can search for users, organizations, tickets and basically every in Zammad available information.
 Next to the search you can find the Zammad logo.
 In case there is a notification, it shows you a badge with a count about how many notifications you got.

-Navigation Tabs
+Navigation tabs
 : Allows you to switch to different Zammad screens like the dashboard, overviews, knowledge base or phone screen depending on your system.

-Taskbar Tabs
+Taskbar tabs
 : You can find tabs for your opened tickets, users, organizations and the detailed search in the taskbar.
 So if you read about a user tab, this means an opened user tab in your sidebar.

-Bottom Bar
+Bottom bar
 : Profile settings and create new ticket button.
 In case you have additional permissions, there might be a settings and a reporting button as well.